panda-net/panda/README.md

 **make ROOTDIR=$(MYINSTALLDIR)**

-where MYINSTALLDIR is the directory in which the target files were installed when building PANDA.
+where MYINSTALLDIR is to the path for the directory in which the target files were installed when building PANDA.

+The parser binaries load the siphash and panda shared libraries at run time.
+Please set LD_LIBRARY_PATH to include the lib directory the directory where PANDA files were installed.
+Assuming that MYINSTALLDIR contains the path to the directory in which PANDA was install, the library path could be set by :

+**export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$(MYINSTALLDIR)/lib**

 The executables are **parser_tmpl** and **parser_notmpl**.
 They both take one command line argument that is a pcap file.
 For example: